Hatim315/DjangoProjectStarter/README.md

     ```
     After that the script will be run normally.
+## Errors
+  If you face any kind of error.
+You can raise an issue and specify it, so that I can fix it.
 ## Conclusion
    This script is created to make the life of a Django Developer more easy as well as to make myself familiarize with different modules in Python.
 If you have any more ideas to add in this script then feel free to contribute.